ViFiCon: Vision and Wireless Association Via Self-Supervised Contrastive Learning: Experiments and Evaluation Setup

-\textbf{Case Study: Comparing Off-The-Shelf and Manually Corrected Bounding Boxes} We compare our self-supervised approach with off-the-shelf bounding box detections on the depth data to two different approaches.
-In the first, we use the ground truth participant bounding boxes for the band image representation on the depth side.
-In the second approach, we manually correct bounding boxes produced by the off-the-shelf model such that the ID values of participants and pedestrians are kept consistent if the person exits the scene for a long while by hand-tweaking the bounding box IDs.
-This approach ensures that a band image representation containing all participants holding phones does exist in the set of possible combinatorics, however does not guarantee this image will be selected in the generation of the dataset, and train using this band image.
-We provide tabular results of the study on the downstream association task in Table~\ref{tab:wivi_variants} for $k=50$ frames, and provide a chart of the IDP for all scenarios across all temporal window sizes in Figure~\ref{fig:model_types}.
+\textbf{Performance on Pretext Synchronization Task} We record the results of \model~'s pretext synchronization task performance on the test set in Table \ref{tab:pretext}.
+We see that in general, \model~'s performance improves for all three metrics as the temporal window size increases, with the best results at a large number of frames as more context is provided.

-\textbf{Case Study: Effect of Margin Line Tweaking} We additionally study the effect that the margin line has on the performance of the self-supervised model.
-We consider two cases: using the margin line location that is returned when running the model on the train set and applying the margin line across the test set pretext and downstream latent spaces, and allowing the margin line to vary with respect to the current embedded representations.
-No learning is involved with the margin line itself - we only iterate over the positive and negative embeddings to determine the best fit.
-Table~\ref{tab:margin_variants} provides insight on the 50 frame temporal window size band image version of ViFiCon with a fixed and variable margin line, and Figure~\ref{fig:margin_types} provides results across all temporal window sizes considered.
-As expected, choosing the best fit margin line results in the highest model performance.
+\textbf{Case Study: Comparing Off-The-Shelf and Manually Corrected Bounding Boxes} We compare our approach with off-the-shelf detections to two different approaches.
+In the first, we use the ground truth participant bounding boxes for the depth sequence representation on the depth side.
+In the second, we manually correct bounding boxes produced by the off-the-shelf model such that the IDs are consistent by hand-tweaking.
+This approach ensures that a depth sequence representation containing all participants holding phones exists in the set of possible combinatorics, but does not guarantee this image will be selected in the dataset generation and train using this image.
+We provide tabular results of the study on the downstream task in Table~\ref{tab:wivi_variants} for $k=50$ frames, and provide a chart of the IDP for all scenarios across all temporal window sizes in Figure~\ref{fig:model_types}.